hypre-space/hypredrive/docs/usrman-src/installation.rst

 ``HYPREDRV_ENABLE_COMPRESSION=ON`` probes for zlib, zstd, lz4, and blosc.
 Available backends are enabled automatically at configure time.

+*Python interface*

+The Python package lives under ``interfaces/python``.
+The standard package workflow is ``pip install ./interfaces/python`` against either an installed hypredrive or an in-tree development build.
+The top-level CMake option ``HYPREDRV_ENABLE_PYTHON=ON`` is also available for developer and CI builds that want the native Python extension built with the C library.
+See :ref:`PythonInterface` for full installation and usage details.

 Verifying the Installation
 --------------------------